solo-io/gloo/docs/content/guides/dev_portal/api_reference/portal.md

 <a name="devportal.solo.io.PortalSpec"></a>

 ### PortalSpec
-A PortalSpec tells the Dev Portal Operator to fetch and serve static assets which are used by the Dev Portal UI.
+A PortalSpec tells the Gloo Portal Operator to fetch and serve static assets which are used by the Gloo Portal UI.
 Each portal can publish one or more ApiDocs.